CFD trading platforms in Australia

 Instead of owning the asset itself, investors hold a contract that is attached to a specific asset.
 The contract stipulates that the buyer of the contract must pay the contract seller the difference between the current price of the asset and the price at the time the contract was sold.

-One of the benefits of CFDs is that they can go both "long" or "short", meaning a trader can try to make a profit regardless of the direction of the market.
+One of the draws of CFDs is that they can go both "long" or "short", meaning a trader can speculate on prices going up and down.
 For this reason, CFD trading often becomes more popular during times of market volatility, as traders seek to profit by "shorting" the market when it falls.

-Despite their popularity, as many as 8 in 10 investors lose money when trading CFDs.
+Despite their popularity, as many as 8 in 10 investors lose money when trading CFDs.1

 Vantage CFD Trading Offer